Life success begins with kindergarten.

 That’s the finding of studies by education experts at the University of Alabama in Birmingham.
 A positive start in pre-K and kindergarten makes a big difference in one’s future success in school and beyond.

-An Elevate grant through the Alabama Power Foundation has helped bring the Kinder Care program to three rural schools in Etowah County schools and give children a more positive school experience, said Emily Sims, director of Success By Six at the United Way of Etowah County (UWEC).
+An Elevate grant through the Alabama Power Foundation has helped bring the Kinder Camp program to three rural schools in Etowah County schools and give children a more positive school experience, said Emily Sims, director of Success By 6 at the United Way of Etowah County (UWEC).

 The Elevate grant has assisted with the cost – about $2,000 to $2,500 – to hold the early learning program at Duck Springs Elementary and Ivalee Elementary schools in Attalla, and West End Elementary in Altoona.